Wealth of opportunities

 Congratulations on becoming an offer-holder in Politics at The University of Manchester.

-As Politics, Philosophy, Economics and BA Social Science students, you will gain knowledge of significant topics across multiple subject areas.
+As BA Social Science and BSocSc Politics and International Relations students, you will gain knowledge of significant topics across multiple subject areas.

 Our interdisciplinary nature provides you with the widest range of topics and units possible.